Motivated users are entirely capable of contributing models, provided

 year = 2008

-many different types of publications are available, called “entry
+)many different types of publications are available, called “entry

 types”, and documentation for required fields are given here.
 The function that

-requires two arguments, the citation
+creates a Publication requires two arguments, the citation

 itself and an optional list of descriptors.
 The role of descriptors will